-The Library is supported by the taxes of the people of Schiller Park who expect the library to be clean, comfortable, and a safe place for selecting materials, reading, researching, studying, using computers, and attending programs and meetings.
-To this end, The Board of Trustees of the Schiller Park Public Library has the authority to determine the rules and regulations for the government of the Library as may be expedient, including but not limited to, rules of behavior necessary to protect the rights of individuals to use Library materials and services, to protect the rights of the Library employees to conduct Library business without interference and preserve Library materials and facilities.
+In order to provide resources and services to all people who visit the Schiller Park Public Library in a manner that ensures both their safety and an atmosphere of courtesy, respect, and service excellence, the Board of Trustees of the Schiller Park Public Library determines the rules and regulations for Code of Conduct of the Library, including but not limited to, rules of behavior necessary to protect the rights of individuals to use Library materials and services, to protect the rights of the Library employees to conduct Library business without interference and preserve Library materials and facilities.
 Illinois Law authorizes the Board to “exclude from the use of the Library any person who willfully violates the rules prescribed by the Board”.
 Ill Rev. Stat.
 Ch 81 Sec.
 4 – 7 (1991).

 These behavior rules shall apply to all buildings, interior and exterior, and all grounds controlled and operated by the Schiller Park Public Library and to all persons entering in or on the premises.

 Listed below are the library’s behavior rules.
 Persons who violate these rules may be ejected from the premises and excluded from all library premises for the period of time listed below.

 Patrons must wear proper clothing in the library building at all times including shirts and shoes.
 Patrons must maintain a level of hygiene that does not hinder the use of the library by another patron.

 The violating patron may receive up to 2 warnings; however, receipt of such warnings before further action is not required.
 At the third offense, the patron must leave the building for the rest of the day.

 The offender either receives one warning or may be ordered to leave the building immediately for the rest of the day.